- 07 Feb 2024

 In the Rules Tab, toggle the Notify Using setting between centralized or user.

-The User setting will escalate alerts using contact methods and escalation policies which are set up by each user in their user profile.
-The Centralized setting overrides user preferences with admin preferences.
+- User will escalate alerts using contact methods and escalation policies which are set up by each user in their user profile.

 Add Member Role

 The Add Member button allows you to plot the notification chain.
 By default, a primary member role will be included in the escalation.
 You can add as many member roles as needed.

 Set the interval in minutes next to each role to establish a wait time before escalating to the next member role in the sequence.

 Number of Retries